kstenschke/tiny-vault/README.md

 ## What does it do?

-When starting **Tiny Vault**, the user enters a secret string, which is than stored temporarily for the runtime of Tiny Vault in the RAM (and never onto the file system).
+When starting **Tiny Vault**, the user is asked to enter a secret string, which is than temporarily (for the runtime of Tiny Vault) stored in the RAM (and never onto the file system).

 ![Screenshot](/assets/screenshot.png)

-While running, **Tiny Vault** allows to retrieve the secret locally via HTTP request.
+**Tiny Vault** than allows to retrieve the secret locally via HTTP request.

 ## Usage